BananaAcid/chocolatey-appstore/Readme.md

   Changes all package install textboxes to installation buttons on chocolatey.org/packages and utilizes bcurran3's protocol handler.

+  Just search for your package as usual, but no need to copy the command line - just press install right next to it.

+  You can install multiple packages at the same time, the preinstaller checks extension packages runs them one after another.

+## Motivation

   I created this extension, because there was no protocoll support on the chocolatey homepage - and chocolatey-gui fustratingly slow.